 All of these preparations were good, but a little heavy for them to be a proper compliment to turkey, gravy, stuffing, and the other fixings.

 I tried almost all of the variations before I hit on what I consider to be a perfect cranberry sauce, my recipe for Quick Fresh Cranberry Orange Sauce.

 But here's the real reason I think this gets high marks as the best cranberry sauce - a perfect balance of sweet, sour, acid, and texture - it compliments the turkey and rich gravy it's served beside.
 It cuts the fat and adds a fresh note to the meal.
 That's what I think a proper cranberry sauce should do.

 Balance the meal with its own unique flavor.

 Cranberries are a good source of vitamins C and K and are high in anti-toxins.
 Cranberry juice and cranberries themselves have many health benefits and are known to help with urinary tract health.

 Most of the crop goes into juice or dried cranberry.
 But at Thanksgiving and Christmas bags and bags of fresh cranberries can be found in supermarkets everywhere.

 First, as long strips, I cook in the sauce.
 This I remove after allowing the sauce to cool slightly, then I add the freshly grated orange zest to the sauce.

 I also add a half stick of cinnamon to the cooking sauce, again this is removed after allowing the flavors to meld for about 15 minutes on the stovetop.
 Just a hint of cinnamon.

-A bit of fresh orange juice, 1/4 cup to 3/4 cup of water, gives another layer of flavor - without overpowering the cranberries.
+A bit of fresh orange juice, ¼ cup to ¾ cup of water, gives another layer of flavor - without overpowering the cranberries.